 When we were kids, we used to go to the Catskills every summer and in 1962 my parents bought a summer house in Lake Secor, New York.
 We grew up to the sounds of rock, folk and soul music in the 1960s.
 I have always loved baseball and the Yankees.
 In high school I was active in the anti-Vietnam War movement and in efforts to promote racial justice.
 I went to college in Franklin, Indiana, made some great friends, played in the band Palmyra and delivered the Daily Journal Newspaper in rural Johnson and Brown counties.
-After college, I joined my brother back in Buffalo, lived with him, and went to graduate school there.
+After college, I joined my brother in Buffalo, lived with him, and went to graduate school there.
 I studied environmental policy with Les Milbrath and Rich Tobin and organizational management with Marc Tipermas.
 Marc eventually hired me to work at EPA where I worked on public participation and organizational management in the water pollution control and Superfund programs.

-I came back to New York to work at Columbia University in 1981 when Jim Caraley hired me to teach in the MPA Program.
-In 1985, Donna Fishman and I were married on a beach in Long Island.
+I came back to New York City in 1981 to work at Columbia University, when Jim Caraley hired me to teach in the MPA Program.
+It was there I met my wife, Donna Fishman, and in 1985, we were married on a beach in Long Island.
 Two years later, we bought a small house a block from the beach in Long Beach.
-We love the ocean and enjoy Long Island's beaches.
+After Hurricane Sandy we rebuilt the ground floor of our Long Beach home, and like many of our neighbors we decided to stay because we love the ocean and the beaches.
 During most of the year we live on Morningside Drive in Manhattan.
-Donna was the Vice President for External Affairs at the Community Service Society (CSS) of New York for over a decade.
-CSS is a nonprofit organization that was established during the Progressive era and continues to advocate for poor people.
+Donna was the Vice President for External Affairs at the Community Service Society (CSS) of New York, a nonprofit organization which advocates for the poor, for over a decade.
 In July 2004, Donna became the Deputy Director of the Jewish Fund for Justice; "The Jewish Fund for Justice is the only national Jewish organization solely committed to fighting the injustice of poverty in America."
-From December 2005 until December 2010, Donna served as the Executive Director of the Gilda's Club of Westchester.
-"The mission of Gilda's Club Westchester is to provide a place where men, women, and children with cancer and their families and friends join with others to build social and emotional support as a supplement to medical care."
-In December of 2010, she became Chief Operating Officer of the Fund for Public Health in New York: “The Fund for Public Health in New York, Inc. is dedicated to the advancement of the health and well-being of all New York City residents.
-Towards this aim, FPHNY implements programs to address pressing public health needs, develops private sector support for enhancing the health of New Yorkers.”
+From December 2005 until December 2010, Donna served as the Executive Director of the Gilda's Club of Westchester, whose mission is “to provide a place where men, women, and children with cancer and their families and friends join with others to build social and emotional support as a supplement to medical care."
+In December 2010, she became Deputy Director of the Fund for Public Health in New York , which was created in 2002 as a nonprofit organization to connect the NYC Health Department with public and private sectors to build public health programs.
+The Fund implements programs to address pressing public health needs and “is dedicated to the advancement of the health and well-being of all New York City residents.”

 - An effort to bring team management into the U.S. EPA's Regional Office in New York City